No Tags Found!

 KK!HR

-If there is a trade union active in your industry and it gives notice of change seeking pay revision, then you will have to commence the negotiation and aim for settlement, failing which the mandatory process of conciliation followed by adjudication is possible as per the Industrial Disputes Act 1947.
+If there is a trade union active in your industry and it gives notice of change seeking pay revision, then you will have to commence the negotiation and aim for settlement.
+Failing which, the mandatory process of conciliation followed by adjudication is possible as per the Industrial Disputes Act 1947.

 From India, Mumbai

-To my knowledge there is no act prescribing timely revision of wages except under the Payment of Minimum Wages Act under which it's lawful to see all are paid atleast the minimum wages published by the respective governments from time to time.
+To my knowledge, there is no act prescribing timely revision of wages except under the Payment of Minimum Wages Act, which ensures that all are paid at least the minimum wages published by the respective governments from time to time.
+I presume the MNC firm in Delhi, belonging to a friend, is in the IT sector.
+Based on this premise, there could exist a doubt in their minds as to whether they are covered under the ID Act or not.

-"The government of Tamil Nadu in India has recently issued a circular clarifying that employees of the IT Sector are covered under the ID Act, 1947 and have the right to form trade unions.
-This development has caused consternation in industry circles which believed that the IT Sector was outside the ambit of this Act.
+"The government of Tamil Nadu in India has recently issued a circular clarifying that employees of the IT Sector are covered under the ID Act, 1947, and have the right to form trade unions.
+This development has caused consternation in industry circles, which believed that the IT Sector was outside the ambit of this Act.
 Obviously, for some reason, the IT Sector has been misinformed of the correct position under the law.

 From India, Bangalore